Assembling your view…

 Chennai vs Pune in 2026: cost index 112 vs 108, rent ₹18,000 vs ₹18,000, income ₹5,80,000 vs ₹6,20,000, QoL 55 vs 53.

-Here's where the conversation shifts from 'affordable' to 'strategic': Chennai stands out as the top-ranked city in this analysis.
-With a cost index of 112 and median income of ₹5,80,000, it offers competitive value despite costs slightly above the national median.
+Here's where the conversation shifts from 'affordable' to 'strategic': Chennai has a cost index of 112 — 19 points above the India national average of 93.
+Median income is ₹5,80,000 with rent at ₹18,000/month, putting the rent-to-income ratio at 37%.
 That's a strong position by any measure.

-The country average QoL score is 57/100.
-Chennai leads with 55/100, reflecting its safety, healthcare access, walkability, and green space.
+The Tamil Nadu region of average QoL score is 54/100.
+Chennai leads with 55/100, reflecting safety, healthcare access, walkability, and green space.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include MoSPI CPI, RBI, NHB RESIDEX, PLFS.